 \section{Physical Model}

-The dynamics of incompressible collisionless plasma with heat fluxes can be described within the anisotropic fluid approximation using the following set of equations \cite{Uchava14,Uchava20}:
+The dynamics of an incompressible, collisionless plasma with heat fluxes can be described within the framework of an extended 16-moment fluid model, as given by the following set of equations \cite{Uchava14,Uchava20}:

-that are complemented by the double adiabatic equations for the parallel ($P_\|$) and perpendicular ($P_\perp$) to the magnetic field pressure components:
+which are complemented by the double-adiabatic equations governing the parallel ($P_{\parallel}$) and perpendicular ($P_{\perp}$) pressure components with respect to the magnetic field:

-modified by the action of the parallel ($S_\|$) and perpendicular ($S_\perp$) heat fluxes.
-Here $ {\bf h} = {\bf B}/B $ is the unity vector in the direction of the magnetic field and
+where $S_{\parallel}$ and $S_{\perp}$ represent the fluxes of parallel and perpendicular thermal energy, respectively, both directed along the magnetic field.
+Here $\mathbf{h}=\mathbf{B}/B$ is the unit vector in the direction of the magnetic field, and

-The close set of the fluid model can be obtained using the equations for heat fluxes as follows:
+The closed set of the fluid model is obtained by supplementing the governing equations with the heat-flux evolution equations, as follows:

-Here the parameter $j$ is employed to denote zero heat flux limit of the problem, effectively allowing for the reduction of the obtained results to the CGL limit:
+Here the parameter $j$ is introduced to represent the zero heat flux limit of the system, thereby allowing the obtained results to be reduced to the CGL limit.

-The system of Equations (1-8) forms a closed set that governs the dynamics of weakly collisional plasma within the fluid closure model, accounting for the effects of heat fluxes.
-The apparent complication of the system as compared with the standard MHD fluid model comes from the fact that equation of state is now formed by Eqs.
-(5-8) introducing additional degrees of freedom.
+The system of Eqs.~(\ref{mhd1})–(\ref{mhd8}) constitutes a closed set governing the dynamics of a weakly collisional plasma within an extended anisotropic fluid framework that retains heat flux moments.
+The increased complexity relative to standard MHD reflects the generalized equation of state, defined by Eqs.~(\ref{mhd5})–(\ref{mhd8}), which promotes the parallel and perpendicular pressures and heat fluxes to independent dynamical variables, thereby introducing additional degrees of freedom.